Supporting a new way of working

 As an organization that has had a longstanding commitment to both technological advancement and the mental health and wellbeing of our communities, we understand how important it is to consider both parts of the equation.

-In addition to optimizing the remote work environment with solutions like Bell Virtual Office, we’re proud of our ecosystem of mental health partners and keen to provide our customers access to these partners.
+In addition to optimizing the remote work environment, we’re proud of our ecosystem of mental health partners and keen to provide our customers access to these partners.
 We can serve as a conduit or intermediary, with tools, online resources and best practices that can help teams stay supported, engaged and resilient.

 At the end of the day, our goal is to help Canadian organizations be successful.
 And from our own experience, we know that taking a holistic approach to supporting employees, in addition to investing in the right technology, is the best way to do that.